Richard Carrier

-Richard Cevantis Carrier (born December 1, 1969) is an American atheist historian, author, and activist, whose work focuses on empiricism, atheism, and the historicity of Jesus.

-A long-time contributor to skeptical websites, including The Secular Web and Freethought Blogs, Carrier has published a number of books and articles on philosophy and religion in classical antiquity, discussing the development of early Christianity from a skeptical viewpoint, and concerning religion and morality in the modern world.
-He has publicly debated a number of scholars on the historical basis of the Bible and Christianity.
-He is a prominent advocate of the theory that Jesus did not exist, which he has argued in a number of his works.
-Carrier's methodology and conclusions in this field have proven controversial and unconvincing to most ancient historians, and he and his theories are often identified as fringe.
+Richard Cevantis Carrier (born December 1, 1969) is an American historian, author, and Christ myth theorist.
+A longtime contributor to skeptical outlets including The Secular Web and Freethought Blogs, Carrier writes about philosophy and religion in classical antiquity, examining the development of early Christianity from a skeptical perspective and addressing modern debates about religion and morality.
+He frequently debates the historical basis of the Bible and Christianity and promotes the view that Jesus did not exist in his publications.
+Carrier's interpretations have not been accepted within academic scholarship, and are considered fringe.